colaberry/trust-before-intelligence-book/manuscript/16_glossary.md

 - **NPI:** National Provider Identifier — A unique 10-digit identification number for healthcare providers in the United States, required by HIPAA.

+- **NLU:** Natural Language Understanding — A subfield of AI focused on enabling machines to comprehend and interpret human language in context.

 - **OPA:** Open Policy Agent — An open-source policy engine that enables unified, context-aware policy enforcement across the stack, commonly used for ABAC implementation.

 - **PCP:** Primary Care Physician — A healthcare provider who serves as the first point of contact for patients and coordinates their overall care.